How do you make a good impression on your new boss? Well, first you should try to understand what it means to be a boss in general.

 This commonality among bosses is good news for you, as it means you can apply the following practices to any new boss or superior and be certain of a good first impression.

 1. Do Your Job

-If you want to have a professional and rewarding relationship with your new boss, then the best way achieve that is to simply do your job to the best of your ability.
-If you are good at what you do, and you get to work on time, help others with their problems and put in that extra-effort on the project, your new boss will recognize your dedication.
+If you want to have a professional and rewarding relationship with your new boss, then the best way to achieve that is to simply do your job to the best of your ability.
+If you are good at what you do, and you get to work on time, help others with their problems and put in that extra effort on the project, your new boss will recognize your dedication.

 While they may be getting used to the processes and culture at the company, new bosses tend to make quick judgments about their employees, usually by observation and word-of-mouth.
 Make sure that your impression is positive.

 2. Be Empathetic

 The first step to establishing a connection with your new boss is to acknowledge their humanity.
 Empathize with them; feel what they feel.
 It seems as if feeling empathy would be a given, but many people are quick to see things in black-and-white and miss the nuances.

 Don’t demonize or overly praise your boss before you get to know them.
 Instead, try to see things through their eyes.
 They have stress to deal with just like you, only their stress might come from other sources.
 The moment you begin to empathize with the boss, you’ll become less judgmental and might even find that you like your, new boss.